ualib/agda-algebras/preface.rst

 References
 ------------

-The following Agda documentation and tutorials are quite helpful and informed our development.
+The following Agda documentation and tutorials are excellent.
+They have been quite helpful to The Author of `agda-ualib`_, and have informed the development of the latter and its documentation.

 * Altenkirk, `Computer Aided Formal Reasoning`_
 * Bove and Dybjer, `Dependent Types at Work`_
 * Escardo, `Introduction to Univalent Foundations of Mathematics with Agda`_
+* Gunther, Gadea, Pagano, `Formalization of Universal Algebra in Agda`_
 * János, `Agda Tutorial`_
 * Norell and Chapman, `Dependently Typed Programming in Agda`_
 * Wadler, `Programming Language Foundations in Agda`_